 Too large of a wakefulness window between the end of your baby’s afternoon nap and bedtime can cause early rising.
 The average wakefulness window for most toddlers is around 4 hours.

-If you have a child who is waking early, and the above suggestions are simply not working (or you’re following all of my advice, but still dealing with an early riser), there are some other things that you can look for to help nip early rising in the bud.
+If you have a child who is waking early, and the above suggestions are simply not working, there are some other things that you can look for to help nip early rising in the bud.

 Remember, this applies to all children, not just newborns!

-How dark their bedroom is during sleep times can greatly influence the quality of your baby’s sleep.
+Sleep comes easier in a dark bedroom.
 If you find that this is the case with your toddler’s bedroom, consider purchasing room-darkening or blackout shades to truly block the light.
 We are all influenced by our circadian rhythms, none so much as our children.

 Having too much light can actually cause your child to wake up earlier than normal, so be sure that their room is sufficiently dark.

 For some babies, waking early may be a sign of hunger.
-If your baby is under 8 months of age, and you think that this could be the source of your early rising issue, you may want to attempt a dream feed.
-Simply put, this means that you would feed your baby at 11:00 p.m., being careful to be as discrete and quiet as possible, and immediately returning him to the crib.
+You may want to attempt a dream feed if your baby is under 8 months of age, and you think that this could be the source of your early rising issue.
+Simply put, this means that you would feed your baby at 11:00 p.m., being careful to be as discrete and quiet as possible, and immediately return him to the crib.
 The hope is that he barely wakes up while he nurses or takes a bottle.

 If you hear your baby stirring at 4:00 a.m., head into her room right away and try to coax her back to sleep.
 The last thing you want is for her to scream until she is so upset that she can’t fall back to sleep.
 Be careful though, you don’t want to create a sleep crutch by running to her aid at the smallest whimper.
 Listen to the sounds that your baby is making.
 If you think that she may not be fully awake, try to resist the urge to go and check.